 One of the Twin Cities largest and scariest: Scream Town has the Twin Cities largest haunted corn maze, a haunted forest, as well as three haunted houses.

-Scream Town is open select dates from September 28 - October 28.
+Scream Town is open weekend and select dates from October 4 - November 2.

 At the ValleyFair amusement park.
 This is the perfect combination: thrill rides and four haunted houses for twice the screaming!
 The entrance price seems expensive but you get the thrill rides as well as the haunted houses for the money.
 Over 13s only.

-ValleyScare is open Fridays and Saturdays from September 22 - October 28.
+ValleyScare is open Fridays and Saturdays, from September 21 - October 26.

 From the producers of the Minnesota Renaissance Festival, so you can be assured of good costumes.
-This is another large event, with a huge corn maze, haunted houses, rides, and other attractions and events like their own zombie pub crawl, and tattoo festival.
+This is another large event, with a huge corn maze, haunted houses, rides, and other attractions and events like their own zombie pub crawl.
+Recommended for over 13's only.

 After the sun sets, visitors can be scared witless in the huge house of horror, the 3D house of horror, and on a mile-long hayride of terror.
 There's also a corn maze and scary movies.